-The two programs are Saturday programs that are on open on a first come first serve basis.
-Over that past ten years the program has had an impact in changing the lives of over 500 inner city youth who have attended college and continued their training in music or Professional Sciences.
-The Young New Orleans Traditional Jazz Brass Band has a standing date at the New Orleans Jazz In Heritage Festival Kid Stage, Satchmo Festival and participation in the Annual Living Culture Black Men of Labor Parade.
+The two programs are Saturday programs that are open on a first come first serve basis.
+Over the past ten years the program has had an impact in changing the lives of over 500 inner city youth who have attended college and continued their training in music or professional sciences.
+The Young New Orleans Traditional Jazz Brass Band has a standing date at the New Orleans Jazz and Heritage Festival Kid Stage, Satchmo Festival and participation in the Annual Living Culture Black Men of Labor Parade.

 Creative Industry Lab

-Is a career academy in educating and teaching inner city youth about the industry that drive New Orleans Economy.
-From Hollywood South, to Bio-Medical, to Hospitality and Professional Sciences these are where the jobs are and where the BMOL looks to train and offer Job training and job placement to youth.
+Creative industry Lab is a career academy that educates and teaches inner city youth about the industry that drives the New Orleans Economy.
+From Hollywood South, to Bio-Medical, to Hospitality and Professional Sciences, these are where the jobs are and where the BMOL looks to offer job training and job placement to youth.

 Intro To Business